When choosing a porch lift supplier it is important to do a detailed comparison to ensure that the specifications of each product and company match.

 - Cold weather operation – Some porch lifts require the addition of an outdoor package.
-If your lift is exposed to the elements make sure it has this provision or a feature like a “Zero load start” to ensure your lift operates in cold temperatures
+If your lift is exposed to the elements make sure it has this provision.
+Another key element is the number of amps it draws under full load.
+I would suggest a device that draws under 10 amps to ensure your lift operates in cold temperatures.

 - Safety features – Ask about the safety record of the lift.
-Does it have a fall arrest system, platform kick plate, and easy to access manual lowering device?
+Does it have an underpan sensor, solid side walls, fall arrest system, , and easy to access manual lowering device?

 - Where you buy – This is hard to quantify at the time of purchase, but it must be considered when making your decision.
 An indication of the type of company you are dealing with may be given by the sales person.
 Did they return your call promptly?
 Did they offer to come out and meet with you, or did they just send a quote?
 Were they prepared with brochures, and was the quote they provided comprehensive?
 How many people do they employ, and do they have the resources to service your porch lift if needed?